EPiC-Inc/nos-decrepit/README.md

 `npm test` to quickly start on port 8080

 `npm start` starts it on port 80

+this method may require the creation of some files if they do not exist.

 # Updating
 `git pull origin master`